vivek08wrk/SearchFlix/README.md

 ## License

-This project is licensed under the MIT
+This project is licensed under